NaderEdward/Automated-Mechatronic-Trash-System/README.md

 The system is built using an Arduino Uno R3, an HC-SR04 ultrasonic sensor, an L298N motor driver and two TT gear motors; the motors are powered by a DC wall adapter whilst the Arduino handles reading the sensor and controlling the motors.

-## Coding Language Used
+## Coding Logic

-I used C++ in the Arduino program.
+I programmed the Arduino in C++:

-The Arduino keeps on measuring the distance from the ultrasonic sensor; if an object is detected within 15 cm it switches on both motors at a PWM speed of 220 for a period of 5 seconds and then waits an additional 5 seconds before carrying out another detection.
+The HC-SR04 ultrasonic sensor constantly checks for any objects passing within 15 cm of the rim.
+When the Arduino detects the situation it causes the motors to operate using PWM (at a speed of 220) in order to eject the QR code extension mechanism.
+The system keeps the display extended for five seconds before reversing the motor's direction in order to retract the module and re-arm the sensor loop.

 ## Authors